 If you applied for a Doyle Scholarship or Foundation Scholarships, you will typically be notified of award status within 5 months after the deadline date.

 - I have been awarded a scholarship through SRJC.
 What do I need to do and what happens now?

-Congratulations!
-Log into myfinancialaid.santarosa.edu to accept your award, review requirements, and view missing documents.
+Once you have completed the follow-ups, then you can log into your myfinancialaid portal to accept your award, review requirements, and view missing documents.
 Pay close attention to details in email notifications as well.

 Some awards are for one term only, while others are split between two terms.
 Most but not all scholarships require full-time enrollment at SRJC or a transfer institution.

 Once all requirements have been met, payments are processed according to the Financial Aid Payment Calendar and deliver disbursements through BankMobile in a form of direct deposit, minus any fees owed.